mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-cli/index.md

 **You must modify your `cluster.yaml` with these changes when upgrading from a previous Konvoy version:**

 It is recommended to upgrade to the newest supported version of Kubernetes.
-Set `spec.kubernetes.version: 1.20.13` for of kind: ClusterConfiguration.
+Set `spec.kubernetes.version: 1.20.13` for kind: ClusterConfiguration.

 The version of Calico was bumped in Konvoy v1.8.4, from Calico v3.17.3 to v3.20.2.
 When upgrading, set `spec.containerNetworking.calico.version: v3.20.2` for kind: ClusterConfiguration.